Portuguese cellist and conductor Vasco Ferrão was

 chamber music with distinguished artists Adrian Brendel, Robert Levin, Johannes

-Meissl, Paulo Gaio Lima, Pedro Carneiro, Xavier Gagnepain, Anna Tomasik, Paul
+Meissl, Paulo Gaio Lima, Pedro Carneiro, Roberto Gonzalez-Monjas, Alisdair Beatson, Xavier Gagnepain, Anna Tomasik, Paul

 Wakabayashi, Boglárka Pecze, Eva Boesch, Sun-Young Nam, Emilia Sitarz and